CICCIOSGAMINO/CORS-server/README.md

 ===========

 ### Intro
-Cross-Origin Resource Sharing (CORS) is a specification that enables truly open access across domain-boundaries.
+Cross-Origin Resource Sharing (CORS) is a specification that enables truly open access across domain-boundaries. this is one of the specification of HTML5.
 If you serve public content, please consider using CORS to open it up for universal JavaScript/browser access.

 A CORS server give the CORS resources on the web through simple GET request to the resources (like REST apis).